vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1953–54 Two Inscriptions of Gauri. in: Epigraphia Indica XXX (1953–54), 120–32.

-1954 The Vākāt.akas. in: R.C.
-Majumdar (ed.), The Classical Age.
+1954 The Vākāṭakaṣin: R̥C. Majumdar (ed.), The Classical Age.
 (History and Culture of the Indian People Vol. III).
 Bombay.
 Vol. III, pp. 177–188.

 1962 Copper coins of Rāmagupta. in: Journal of Indian History 40 (1962), 533–536.
-1964 Maukhari Inscription from Jaunpur. in: Journal of Indian History XLII (1964), 127–130.
+1964 Maukhari Inscription from Jaunpur̥in: Journal of Indian History XLII (1964), 127–130.

 1966 Indian Epigraphical Glossary.
 Delhi.

 Sircar, d.
-C. & G.S.
-Gai
+C. & G.ṢGai

-1961–62 Fragmentary Inscriptions from Chitorgarh. in: EI 34 (1961–62), 53–58.
+1961–62 Fragmentary Inscriptions from Chitorgarḥin: EI 34 (1961–62), 53–58.